BrandonXue/com-py-ler/README.md

 ## Introduction
 A compiler for the Rat20SU language that uses a table-driven DFA lexer and recursive descent parsing as the front end.
-The compiler uses syntax directed translation to create p-code for a virtual machine (rat.py).
+The compiler uses syntax directed translation to create p-code for a virtual stack machine (rat.py).

 ## Usage Information
 1. Python 3 is required to run this program.